TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-georeplication.md

 * For multi-region write accounts, you can test High Availability by [adding and removing a region dynamically](https://docs.microsoft.com/azure/cosmos-db/how-to-manage-database-account#addremove-regions-from-your-database-account)

 ### How does Free Tier discount work if I have an account with multiple regions?
-In multi region accounts, the RUs of the database or container is replicated in all regions.
+In multi-region accounts, the RUs of the database or container are replicated in all regions.
 For example, if you have a container with 400 RUs and the account is in 3 regions, the total RUs of the account is 1200 RUs.
-When the discount is applied, you will be billed for 1200 RUs – 400 RUs = 800 RUs per hour.
+When the discount is applied, you will be billed for 1200 RUs â€“ 400 RUs = 800 RUs per hour.

 ## **Recommended Documents**